homeflow/homeflow.github.io/_posts/articles/2015-03-30-articles-loop.md

 modal-id: articles-loop
 category: articles
 ---
-Articles can be queried anywhere on a theme using the agency articles loop.
+Articles are loaded via the agency admin link: ``/configure/website/content/articles``.
+They can then be queried anywhere on a theme using the agency articles loop.
 Here's an example construct:

 {% highlight html %}
 {% raw %}